UFHCC-BCBSR/atac-reportR/README.md

 This Shiny app generates an interactive HTML report for differential chromatin accessibility using output from the **nf-core/atacseq** pipeline.

 It supports automated normalization, filtering, and contrast-based differential analysis using `edgeR`, and produces summary tables, volcano plots, contrast comparisons, enrichment analyses, and trackhub export tools.

-The sample sheet can be edited to customize which samples are included, how metadata are grouped, and what comparisons are made.
-Optional metadata fields allow the report to be customized for your project.
+The sample sheet can be downloaded, edited, and uploaded to customize which samples are included, how metadata are grouped, and what comparisons are made.

+Optional fields allow the report to be customized for your project.
 ---

-## ✅ What You Need
+## What You Need

 To run the app, you'll need: